Group Therapy Policy & Consent

 5. Members will refrain from having or beginning a relationship with a fellow member other than therapeutic while engaged in the session.

-Privacy (Done)
+Privacy

-Protecting your confidentiality is important at Rally Point - and it is protected by federal HIPAA and Illinois Mental Health Law.
+Protecting your confidentiality is important at Rally Point - and it is protected by federal and state Mental Health Law.
 This means that your information and the things you discuss in group are private and are not allowed to be shared by the group Facilitator with anyone else without your prior written consent, except where permitted by law.
 As a part of your intake paperwork, you will be given a copy of Rally Point’s Notice of Privacy Practice for Counseling Services and this document contains full details about how your privacy is managed and exceptions to confidentiality in your relationship with Rally Point.

 Below is a summary of some of these exceptions or limitations to confidentiality that you should be aware of.